Currently meeting online (see below)

 ____________________________________________________________________________________________________________________

-Quakers in Britain quaker.org.uk Local Quaker Meetings centralenglandquakers.org.uk
+Quakers in Britain: quaker.org.uk Local Quaker Meetings: centralenglandquakers.org.uk